Types of Hypothesis |Types of Hypothesis in Research |

 - Alternative Hypothesis/Maintained hypothesis/Research hypothesis

-- Explanatory/ Causal /Bivariate Hypothesis: Explanatory hypothesis is a type of hypothesis which is used to test the cause and effect relationship between two or more than two variables.
-The independent variable is manipulated to cause effect on dependent variable and the dependent variable is measured to examine the effect created by independent variable.
+An explanatory hypothesis is a type of hypothesis which is used to test the cause and effect relationship between two or more than two variables.
+The independent variable is manipulated to cause-effect on the dependent variable and the dependent variable is measured to examine the effect created by the independent variable.

-For e.g Increase in age would lead to decrease in organizational commitment.
+An increase in age would lead to a decrease in organizational commitment.

-- Non-Directional Hypothesis: Non-Directional Hypothesis is a type of hypothesis in which direction of the relationship between the variable is not specified.
+Non-Directional Hypothesis is a type of hypothesis in which the direction of the relationship between the variable is not specified.
 The relationship between the variable may be very strong, but whether it is positive or negative has not been specified.
-These hypothesis are formulated in cases where previous studies do not exist or indicate conflicting or contradictory findings.
+These hypotheses are formulated in cases where previous studies do not exist or indicate conflicting or contradictory findings.

 Example of Non-Directional hypothesis,